AWS What Is It? Business Guide to Its Services, Costs and Benefits

 Amazon Elastic Compute Cloud (Amazon EC2) allows users to rent virtual computing capacity (Instances) to run applications.
 Furthermore, with EC2, users can quickly launch and configure virtual instances and manage security, networking, and storage.

-Virtualization technology is the basis of EC2, allowing users to create instances of virtual machines (VMs) that run on AWS’s infrastructure that users can customize to meet specific application needs.
+Virtualization technology is the basis of EC2, allowing users to create instances of virtual machines (VMs).
+These instances run on AWS’s infrastructure that users can customize to meet specific application needs.
 Furthermore, AWS offers many instance options, from the small and cost-effective to the large and powerful.

 AWS users can choose the type of processor, amount of memory, storage, and other factors of their EC2 instances.
 Also, they can select their geographic locations for improved response times and redundancy.
 Additionally, EC2 integrates with other AWS services, such as Amazon S3 (Simple Storage Service), to provide persistent storage and cloud data access.

-In practical terms, EC2 instances are comparable to virtual private servers (VPS) but much easier to manage, with default configurations and a more flexible pricing model.
+In practical terms, EC2 instances are comparable to virtual private servers (VPS).
+However, they are easier to manage, with default configurations and a more flexible pricing model.

 Amazon Cloud Services: What Is the Offer?